biosustain/potion/docs/quickstart.rst

 Both *where* and *sort* need to be valid JSON, so use double quotes.

-See :ref:`filters` for a full list of possible filters.
+See :ref:`sec_filters` for a full list of possible filters.

 .. _pagination: